chia-o/netflix-wrapped/README.md

 # netflix-wrapped
 Project that creates a Spotify Wrapped dupe for my Netflix viewing history from 2017 - 2024.
-Used python, postgresql, and django.
+Used python, postgresql, and django orm.